rish987/trackswitch-manuform/README.md

 and move your finger around near the sensor to see if you're able to get the mouse to jiggle.
 If you can't, that's probably a sign that you need to double-check the connection of the PMW3360 and/or trackswitch.

-Now, make micro-ajustments in the tightening direction of both screws in equal increments until the sensor is just able to pick up the motion of the trackball.
+Now, make micro-adjustments in the tightening direction of both screws in equal increments until the sensor is just able to pick up the motion of the trackball.
 Doing this slowly and carefully can help mitigate the issue of the mouse shifting when releasing the trackball (mentioned in relation to the `MLOCK` key).